inspiredlabs/inspiredlabs/site/content/fernandos/index.md

 ### Thorough design, diligent typography

 The remaining 12th-century **St Martin's Church Tower**, known as **Carfax Tower** deserves a visual language in recognition to the site history.
-In the middle of this epoch, seventeenth-century Bishop of Oxford and Dean of Christ Church: **John Fell** (1625 – 1686) (documented by [Igino Marini](https://iginomarini.com/fell/history/)), began an important historical undertaking in typography development.
+In the middle of this epoch, seventeenth-century Bishop of Oxford and Dean of Christ Church: **John Fell** (1625 – 1686), began an important historical undertaking in typography development (as documented by [Igino Marini](https://iginomarini.com/fell/history/)).

+{{< feature 1 >}}

 Today, inspired by his endeavour, revival faces mimic [The Fell Types (by H&FJ)](https://www.typography.com/fonts/historical-allsorts/inside/fell-types/), giving us a glimpse of the idiosyncratic, hand-fabricated glyphs.

 The aim of this graphic design goes beyond utility – adding cultural relevance, important both in terms of typography, and historical&nbsp;Oxford.